Norman Schwarzkopf Jr.: Retirement

-On November 7, 1994, Schwarzkopf won $14,000 for the Boggy Creek Gang on Celebrity Jeopardy!.
+On 7 November 1994, Schwarzkopf won $14,000 for the Boggy Creek Gang on Celebrity Jeopardy!

 In 2002, he was involved with an educational video game about asthma, Quest for the Code, which he launched with Steven Spielberg through the Starbright Foundation.
 He also voiced a character in the game.

 At first, Schwarzkopf was ambivalent during the run-up to the Iraq War in 2003.
-He initially endorsed an invasion after Colin Powell's presentation to the United Nations on February 6, 2003.
+He initially endorsed an invasion after Colin Powell's presentation to the United Nations on 6 February 2003.
 When weapons of mass destruction were not located in the country after the invasion, he changed his stance.
 He was critical of the lack of a reconstruction plan after the fall of Baghdad, feeling the initial offensive operations plans did not take into account the cultural complexities of Iraq.
 In 2004, he was critical of Donald Rumsfeld and his handling of Operation Iraqi Freedom.
 He felt it was a mistake to send U.S. Army Reserve troops into the country without adequate training.

 Schwarzkopf endorsed George W. Bush in the 2000 U.S. presidential election and the 2004 U.S. presidential election.
 He supported John McCain in the 2008 U.S. presidential election.
 He was on several occasions encouraged to run for United States Senate or President of the United States as a member of the Republican Party, but showed no interest.

 Death

-Schwarzkopf died at age 78 on December 27, 2012, of complications following a bout of pneumonia.
-A memorial service was conducted on February 28, 2013, at the Cadet Chapel at West Point, which was attended by Colin Powell, Schwarzkopf's family, and others.
+Schwarzkopf died at age of 78 on 27 December 2012, of complications following a bout with pneumonia.
+A memorial service was conducted on 28 February 2013, at the Cadet Chapel at West Point, which was attended by Colin Powell, Schwarzkopf's family, and others.
 Schwarzkopf was cremated and his ashes were buried near those of his father in the West Point Cemetery in a ceremony attended by cadets, military leaders, New York and New Jersey State Police Troopers.

 Among reactions to Schwarzkopf's death, George H. W. Bush said of him: "General Norm Schwarzkopf, to me, epitomized the 'duty, service, country' creed that has defended our freedom and seen this great Nation through our most trying international crises.
-More than that, he was a good and decent man and a dear friend."
-In a statement, President Barack Obama said "From his decorated service in Vietnam to the historic liberation of Kuwait and his leadership of United States Central Command, General Schwarzkopf stood tall for the country and Army he loved."
+More than that, he was a good and decent man and a dear friend".
+In a statement, president Barack Obama said "From his decorated service in Vietnam to the historic liberation of Kuwait and his leadership of United States Central Command, General Schwarzkopf stood tall for the country and Army he loved".
 In a letter, Secretary of the Army John McHugh and Army Chief of Staff General Raymond T. Odierno wrote in a joint statement, "Our nation owes a great debt of gratitude to General Schwarzkopf and our Soldiers will hold a special place in their hearts for this great leader.
-While much will be written in coming days of his many accomplishments, his most lasting and important legacies are the tremendous soldiers he trained and led."
+While much will be written in coming days of his many accomplishments, his most lasting and important legacies are the tremendous soldiers he trained and led".